hickoryhost/Threadopolis/README.md

 ## Obsidian Tips

-- Place the generated output folder directly inside your vault or use `--vault-root /path/to/vault` to let Threadopolis do it for you.
+- Place the generated output folder directly inside your vault or use `--vault-root /path/to/vault` to let knotly do it for you.
 - The parent index (`Conversation.md` by default) links to every turn.
 Use Obsidian’s graph view to visualize the conversation links.
 - Each turn file reserves a **Related:** section for future semantic cross-links or manual notes.